herveaurel/HomeAssistant/README.md

 You need to adapt it to your configuration!

-Dashboard created in 4 columns, thanks to the "layout card" available on HACS:
+Dashboard created in 4 columns, thanks to the ayout card` available on HACS:
-- The tab is configured with View Type: Horizontal (layout-card) / width: 350 / max_cols: 4
+- The tab is configured with View Type: `Horizontal (layout-card` / width: 350 / max_cols: 4
-- A "vertical stack" column is nested within a card with :
+- A `vertical stack` column is nested within a card with :

 ```yaml
 type: custom:layout-card